 Responses were received from the Navajo Nation, Hopi Tribe, Kaibab Band of Paiute Indians, and the Paiute Indian Tribe of Utah.
 The Navajo Nation determined that no Navajo traditional cultural properties are within the Project area and that Kern River may proceed without further consultation for this Project.
 The Hopi Tribe requested continued consultation throughout the Project and a copy of the Cultural Resource Survey Report and the "Draft EA" for review and comment.
+The draft EIS was made available on FERC's website for an allotted comment period.
 Kern River submitted the results of the cultural resource investigations completed to date to the Hopi Tribe via email on February 22, 2021, and via mail on March 22, 2021.
-The draft EIS is available on FERC's website.
 On March 30, 2021, the Hopi Tribe acknowledged the Project area has been surveyed and eligible sites would be avoided.
 The Kaibab Band of Paiute Indians did not have any comments regarding the Project.
 The Paiute Indian Tribe of Utah also did not have any comments regarding the Project but requested to be contacted if a cultural resources site is found during construction.
 No further comments have been received.